danielscholl-osdu/indexer/docs/docs/PreviewFeatures.md

 It is important to not have feature flag BagOfWords enabled when mapBooleanToString is disabled as elasticsearch would reject entire documents.

-### Note
+### Notes

-The mapBooleanToString featue flag can also be set by data partition.
+1. The mapBooleanToString featue flag can also be set by data partition.
 The details of that setting are beyond the scope of this document.

+2. When re-indexing the data, you will want to use the "force-clean=true" option.

 ### FAQ

 How do i know if the flags are on?